MLB cancels spring games through March 4 due to lockout

-NEW YORK (AP) — Major League Baseball on Friday canceled the first week of spring training games through March 4 in the first public acknowledgement of the disruption caused by the lockout.
+NEW YORK (AP) — Major League Baseball canceled the first week of spring training games through March 4 in the first public acknowledgement of the disruption caused by the lockout.

 “We regret that, without a collective bargaining agreement in place, we must postpone the start of spring training games until no earlier than Saturday, March 5,” MLB said in a statement.
 “All 30 clubs are unified in their strong desire to bring players back to the field and fans back to the stands.”